Fewer than 5% of partners in big law firms use Twitter. I say to them, with 500,000,000 users, are you waiting for it to take off?

 Twitter is a marketplace of ideas, and I would think that with a site name like Adam Smith Esq that MacEwen would love watching the invisible hand at work on Twitter.
 In this marketplace, the brightest minds stand out.
 The good ideas are passed on, while those who post nonsense or worse are ignored or ridiculed.
 Twitter users aren’t posting for the enlightenment of society, they are posting to move forward some idea and they succeed only if there are other individuals using Twitter to hear those ideas.
 No money changes hands, but there is a transaction occurring: One person writes an article to share on Twitter, but the only way she can succeed is if there is an audience out there for what she has written.

 Twitter’s basic value is clear, and it is not that complicated.

-Here’s the thing: Nobody is claiming that meeting amazing people through Twitter is the meat of the technology.
+Here’s the thing: Nobody is claiming that meeting amazing people through Twitter is the meat of technology.
 I have gained amazing friendships through Twitter, all over the world.
 Yet still, it isn’t what makes Twitter so useful; It’s just another positive externality of Twitter.
 There are myriad externalities of Twitter that alone may seem trivial but combine to make a powerful case for the use of Twitter.
-What happens when disaster, revolution or war hit in any country in the world?
+What happens when disaster, revolution, or war-hit any country in the world?
 What is the one platform that continues to serve as an information source both to those in the zones of danger and those at home? #Twitter.

 Twitter didn’t play a key role in the Arab Spring because it is trendy; It helped topple multiple wicked regimes because it is useful.